12 Cybersecurity Influencers to Follow This Year

 With new cyber threats emerging almost daily, staying up to date on the latest cybersecurity trends, industry news, and best practices can be challenging.

-Browsing Twitter and Linked is certainly an effective way to view valuable insights in aggregate.
-But one of the downsides of social media is that because anyone can declare themselves a “cybersecurity expert”, identifying consistent sources of reliable and accurate information can be difficult.
+Browsing social media is certainly an effective way to view valuable insights in aggregate.
+But one of the downsides of this approach is that because anyone can declare themselves a “cybersecurity expert”, identifying consistent sources of reliable and accurate information can be difficult.

 To help make things easier, we’ve curated a list of some of the most innovative cybersecurity thought leaders.
-Each security influencer on this list offers a unique perspective on a broad range of topics and regularly shares helpful content on Twitter, LinkedIn, or both.
+Each security influencer on this list offers a unique perspective on a broad range of topics and regularly shares helpful content on various social networks, including Twitter/X, LinkedIn, and Mastodon.

 For more than two decades, Brian Krebs has channeled his self-described obsession with cybersecurity into hundreds of Washington Post articles, more than 1,000 blog posts, and a New York Times bestseller.
 Now an independent investigative journalist, Brian regularly publishes cybersecurity insights on his website, Krebs on Security, as well as his social media accounts.